 Green is the international navigation colour for the starboard (Right) side of the vessel looking forward.
 So you would think that when the boom vane has been put together correctly using the green colour code it would be launched on the starboard side.
 That is the problem it will only work on the Port (Left) side which is internationally coded red!

 Make your life easy; paint the correct colours in the correct place so green goes to green and deploys over the Starbord side and visa versa.
+Just make sure you paint a different patten so everyone knows it has been modified.

 One more problem, not with the equipment but with operating companies being un-professional.